vcarosadev/VBoxVideo/README.md

 ## Known Issues

 Sometimes there is a failure when calling an OS function that should update the memory ranges used by the video adapter (this happens in both NEXTSTEP and Rhapsody).
 As a result of this failure it's impossible to map the correct range into the OS memory space.

 For VirtualBox version 5 and 6 this isn't a blocking issue because the video frame buffer always starts at the fixed address `0xE0000000`.
-If in future releases of VirutlBox the frame buffer is dynamically set during the virtual machine startup the driver may not work anymore if the OS call fails.
-Find more details on this issue in the wiki.
+If in future releases of VirtualBox the frame buffer is dynamically set during the virtual machine startup the driver may not work anymore if the OS call fails.

 ## Acknowledgments